aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 He who throws dirt is losing ground.

-Last update: Wed Jan  1 05:08:42 2025
+Last update: Thu Jan  2 05:08:41 2025

 ### Let's play! 🎮